 Window Tints

-Tinting your car’s windows can seem beneficial — keeping out the sun while driving.
+Tinting your car’s windows can seem beneficial, keeping out the sun while driving.
 However, this is yet another cosmetic change that can ruin your car’s resale value down the line.
-In some states, like California, tinted windows are illegal.
+In some states, including California, window tint is legal only within specific limits; for example, California requires high light transmission on the front side windows.
 According to window tinting company GreenFilm, every state has specific regulations regarding how dark the window tint can be and which windows must be left completely stock.

 Luckily, it’s not expensive or difficult to remove window tint yourself or at a shop before selling.
-This can run you about $60 on average, according to The Tint Guy.
+Removal cost varies by region, but it’s often in the $50–$150 range, according to The Tint Guy.
 It could be worth it so the dealership doesn’t use it against you when you sell your car.

 Screens and Monitors